mbabynames search ✿

 Lee Benjamin

-Lee ("noble and strong") and Benjamin ("son of the right hand").
+Lee ("meadow") and Benjamin ("son of the right hand").
 Two distinct meanings that create a name with range.
 Lee is 1 syllable.
 Benjamin at 3 adds length and rhythm.

 Lee Leo